-The Student Health Center and Pharmacy now accept flexible spending cards.
-The Student Health Center can only accept flexible spending cards for medical visit copays at the time of service.
-The Pharmacy accepts flexible spending cards for prescriptions and over-the-counter medications (if you have a prescription for the OTC item) at the time of service.
+The SHCP now accepts flexible spending cards.
+The SCHP can only accept flexible spending cards for medical visit copays at the time of service.
+The SHCP Pharmacy accepts flexible spending cards for prescriptions and over-the-counter medications (with a prescription for the OTC item) at the time of service.

 At each visit, students should present their health insurance card to the receptionist to determine if the SHCP participates with your carrier, and if we will be able to submit claims directly to your carrier.
 If we do not receive the student’s insurance card the day of the visit, we must receive it within 48 hours.
 If the insurance card is not received within 48 hours, all charges will be billed to the student account.